MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 Your title must immediately set the player to active by using `multiplayer_session::join()`.
 This indicates to Xbox Live and the other users in the match that the user is in your title and ready to play.

-The start time for the match is in the session at `/servers/arbitration/constants/system/startTime` as a date-time value in the standard UTC format (for example, “2009-06-15T13:45:30.0900000Z”).
+The start time for the match is in the session at `/servers/arbitration/constants/system/startTime` as a date-time value in the standard UTC format (for example, "2009-06-15T13:45:30.0900000Z").
 Start time is also available in XSAPI as `multiplayer_session_arbitration_server::arbitration_start_time()`, starting in the 1703 XDK.

 The Tournament Organizer (TO) can create the session as far in advance of the start time as it wants (including concurrently with the start time).
 Match notifications are sent to the match participants at the start time, so titles never get activated before the start time.
 The start time is also the earliest time at which MPSD will allow results to be reported for the match.

-Your title looks at each member’s `/member/{index}/constants/system/team` property (`multiplayer_session_member::team_id()`) to figure out which team each user is on.
+Your title looks at each member's `/member/{index}/constants/system/team` property (`multiplayer_session_member::team_id()`) to figure out which team each user is on.

 Your title also uses the session to determine the match settings, such as map and mode.
 These title-specific settings can be set in the session template or as part of the tournament definition as custom constants.
 For more information, see [Configuring a title for Arena](#configuring-a-title-for-arena).

-Here’s an example:
+Here's an example:

 ```json
 {